OnlineVPO: Align Video Diffusion Model with Online Video-Centric Preference Optimization: Introduction

+\begin{itemize} \item \textit{\textbf{Modality Misaligned Preference Feedback Signal}}: Given the labor-intensive nature of video preference data collection, existing methods predominantly exploit image-level reward models~\cite{imagereward,hps,hpsv2} for video preference optimization.
+For instance, InstructVideo employs HPSv2~\cite{hpsv2} to obtain the frame-wise reward and derive the video feedback by weighted average.
+Similarly, VADER utilizes the feedback from the ImageReward~\cite{imagereward} to guide the video optimization.
+Since there is a domain gap between image generation and video generation, such image-level reward models may provide biased assessments due to their inability to perceive the temporal dynamics, which is a crucial aspect of video quality.

-\item \textit{Lack of Efficient, Effective, Scalable and Memory-friendly Video Feedback Learning Techniques:} The present method, including InstructVideo, T2V-Turbo, and VADER, predominantly relies on REFL~\cite{imagereward} (reward feedback learning) for training.
-These approaches necessitate scoring the complete video output decoded by VAE using the reward model, followed by propagating the reward signal throughout the sampling chain.
-Scaling these methods to accommodate larger-parameters video/reward models or higher-resolution/longer-duration video outputs will inevitably trigger substantial memory constraints.
-Furthermore, these techniques are very prone to reward hacking issues~\cite{rewardhack} during reward tuning, often culminating in suboptimal optimization outcomes. \end{itemize}
+\item \textit{\textbf{Inefficient and Limited Scalable Feedback Learning}}: The existing approaches primarily rely on the Reward Feedback Learning (ReFL) framework~\cite{imagereward} to fine-tune the VDMs, which involves scoring the entire video output decoded by VAE using the reward model and propagating the feedback signal through the reward model to the sampling chain, which leads to significant memory consumption as depicted in Fig.\ref{fig:gpu}.
+Consequently, it is challenging to scale these methods to support larger-parameter VDMs/reward models or higher-resolution/longer-duration video.
+Additionally, the ReFL framework is evidenced to be prone to suffer reward hacking issues~\cite{rewardhack}. \end{itemize}